methupaPerera/ts-for-express/README.md

 ## Deployment with Vercel 🌐

 This project is Vercel-ready!
-Just push your changes, and Vercel will automatically deploy your app.
+Just build the Typescript into Javascript and push your changes, and Vercel will automatically deploy your app.

 Feel free to customize and extend this structure to suit your project needs.
 Happy coding! 👩‍💻👨‍💻